jheccob/Cryptopulse/replit.md

 # Overview

-This is a cryptocurrency trading bot application that provides automated signal detection and monitoring for trading pairs (specifically XLM/USDT).
+This is a cryptocurrency trading bot application that provides automated signal detection and monitoring for trading pairs (specifically XLM/USD).
 The system combines technical analysis indicators (MACD, RSI, volume analysis) with real-time market data to generate buy/sell signals and deliver notifications via Telegram integration.

 The application features a modern React-based dashboard for real-time monitoring, configuration management, and bot control, backed by an Express.js server with WebSocket support for live updates.
 The system is designed as a full-stack trading assistant with comprehensive market analysis capabilities.

-**Current Status (August 2025)**: The application is fully functional with PostgreSQL database integration.
-The trading bot successfully processes market data, generates signals, and stores them persistently in the database.
-The system now supports real data persistence with proper database storage for all signals, market data, and configurations.
+**Current Status (August 11, 2025)**: The application is fully functional with PostgreSQL database integration and Coinbase API.
+The trading bot successfully processes real-time market data from Coinbase, generates signals every 30 seconds, and automatically sends them to Telegram.
+The dashboard displays live price, RSI, and MACD data with WebSocket updates.
+All signals are persistently stored in the database with automatic Telegram delivery confirmation.

 # User Preferences